Mike Mangini: Dream Theater

 In late 2010, Mangini auditioned to succeed Mike Portnoy as the drummer for Dream Theater.
 He had previously appeared on three solo albums by Dream Theater's lead singer, James LaBrie.
 Mangini was announced as Dream Theater's new drummer on April 29, 2011, several months after he actually joined.
 He appeared on every Dream Theater release from 2011's A Dramatic Turn of Events to 2021's A View from the Top of the World.
 Distance over Time, Mangini's fourth studio album with Dream Theater, featured his debut as a lyricist, on the song "Room 137".

 On October 25, 2023, Dream Theater announced that Mangini was leaving the band and that their former drummer Mike Portnoy was returning in his place.
 The departure was amicable, as Mangini stated that his tenure was "an intense and rewarding experience" and that he was grateful to have had "experience playing music with these iconic musicians, as well as some fun times laced with humor."

 Other projects

 Mangini served as the drummer for Dream Theater bandmate John Petrucci on the G3 tour, along with bassist Dave LaRue, in 2012 and 2018.

 In 2015, Mangini joined progressive rock band U.K. for their Final World Tour.

+On June 12, 2026, Mangini made his debut with Godsmack at Morton Amphitheater in Riverside, MO.